Gulyay-gorod: History and terminology

 At the end of the 16th century, the term "gulyai-gorod" was gradually replaced by the term "oboz", literally "wagon train".
 A Russian eyewitness describes how, during the next invasion of the Crimean Tatars in 1591, Russian troops retreated to Moscow and defended themselves in the "wagon train" — "and by the ancient name - gulyay".
 At the beginning of the 17th century, another term appeared to denote a mobile fortification - "tabor".

-Later the Zaporozhian Cossacks used this type of fortification extensively.
-In Cossack Hetmanate, Bogdan Khmelnitsky had a large gulyay-gorod built for the siege of the castle of Zbarazh in 1649.
+Additionally, for much of the 16-18th centuries, the Zaporozhian Cossacks used this type of fortification extensively, as for example by Bohdan Khmelnytsky during the siege of Zbarazh in 1649.

-With the proliferation of field artillery this kind of fortification fell into disuse.
+With the proliferation of field artillery, this kind of fortification fell into disuse.
 In a wider sense the Russian term has come to be applied to foreign mobile fortifications, such as wagon forts of Hussites.

+Photographs exist of a similar device that was captured by German forces from the Russians in 1914, at the beginning of World War 1.

 Design and tactics

 Russian armies would construct a gulyay-gorod from large wall-sized prefabricated shields (with holes for guns) installed on wheels or sleds, as a development of the wagon-fort concept.
 The usage of installable shields instead of permanently armoured wagons cost less and allowed the assembly of more possible configurations.
 Gulyay-gorod provided the cavalry with a mobile and impregnable (for the Tatars) shelter.
 From there, the cavalry could launch surprise attacks.
 A common technique was fire ambush, when the pursuers were lured by a false retreat under fire from gulyay-gorod, as it was already in 1572.